 This is another helper that can superimpose shapes representing information from a number of different model components which may represent different types of object and have different array dimensions.
 In this case, a set of model components can be used to provide data for a shape or group of shapes in a 3-D scene.
 For instance in this representation of a plant, a sphere is used to show the root volume, cylinders are used to show the leaf stems (petioles) and ellipses are used to show the leaves themselves.

 When the helper is first invoked, the grid is displayed showing X axis indices in red, Y in blue and Z in black.
 There are currently three types of shape which can be added.
 The dimensions of all model values used to create each set of shapes must be the same.
 To add a set of shapes, select the type using the menu button at the bottom.
-You will then be prompted to identify the model components to be used, and choose the colour(s) using a standard colour selection dialogue.
-All shapes in each set will have the same colour(s).
-When the selections are complete, the shapes will be added to the display.
+You will then be prompted to specify how the shape corresponding to each model instance will be drawn.

 This is the simplest type.
 It requires model components representing the X, Y and Z coordinates of the sphere centres, and one for the radii of the spheres.
 The colour must also be specified.